PiDockMedia/pidockmedia.github.io/_posts/2020-10-23-Yodel-Odroid.md

   - sudo apt dist-upgrade
   - sudo reboot
 - Set up big disk
+  - apt-get install gdisk (not necessary but cgdisk is fast and easy)
   - sudo blkid
   - sudo cgdisk /dev/sda
   - sudo mkfs -t ext4 /dev/sda1
   - sudo mkdir /mnt/storage
-  - Run sudo blkid again, note the UUID of your /dev/sdb1 partition and add it into /etc/fstab (make a backup of fstab by installing etckeeper - this file is important): UUID="b4c93..."  /mnt/storage  ext4  defaults  0  2
+  - Run sudo blkid again, note the UUID of your /dev/sda1 partition and add it into /etc/fstab (make a backup of fstab by installing etckeeper - this file is important): UUID="b4c93..."  /mnt/storage  ext4  defaults  0  2